-- Third Party Special Needs Trusts: This type of SNT is typically established by a parent or grandparent for a disabled child or grandchild.
+- "Third Party" Special Needs Trusts: This type of SNT is frequently established by a parent or grandparent for the benefit of a disabled child/grandchild/heir.
 If a disabled person is receiving Medicaid or SSI, you are able to leave money to a beneficiary in this type of trust without effecting their government benefits.
 There are a few types of Third Party SNTS:

 - Pooled Trusts: This type of SNT is used to help the disabled and the elderly protect their own assets when going on Medicaid.
 We use pooled trusts all the time in our Medicaid planning practice.

-Why DeLoach, Hofstra & Cavonis for Your Estate Planning and Elder Law?
+Why Use our Law Firm on Your Estate Planning and Elder Law?

 Special Needs Trust Can Provide Peace Of Mind